International Swaps and Derivatives Association

 The International Swaps and Derivatives Association (ISDA /ˈɪzdə/) is a trade organization of participants in the market for over-the-counter derivatives.
+It is headquartered in New York City.

-It is headquartered in New York City, and has created a standardized contract (the ISDA Master Agreement) to enter into derivatives transactions.
+It has created a standardized contract (the ISDA Master Agreement) to enter into derivatives transactions.
 In addition to legal and policy activities, ISDA manages FpML (Financial products Markup Language), an XML message standard for the OTC Derivatives industry.
 ISDA has more than 925 members in 75 countries; its membership consists of derivatives dealers, service providers and end users.

 History

-ISDA was initially created in 1985 as the International Swap Dealers Association and subsequently changed its name switching "Swap Dealers" to "Swaps and Derivatives".
+ISDA was initially created in 1985 as the International Swap Dealers Associations, Inc. and subsequently changed its name switching "Swap Dealers" to "Swaps and Derivatives".
 This change was made to focus more attention on their efforts to improve the more broad derivatives markets and away from strictly interest rate swap contracts.

 In 2009 a New York Times article mentioned that in 2005 the ISDA allowed rule changes to CDO payouts (Pay as You Go) that would benefit those who bet against (shorted) mortgage-backed securities, like Goldman Sachs, Deutsche Bank, and others.

 ISDA has offices in New York, London, Hong Kong, Tokyo, Washington D.C., Brussels and Singapore.
 It has more than 800 member firms from six continents.
 The current Chief Executive Officer is Scott O'Malia, who joined ISDA in 2009.